-Even the best audience in the world may fail to engage with your message, i.e. the copy found on your site, if your site's layout gets in the way.
-And should this happen you'll have a 0% chance of generating leads.
+Even the best audience in the world may fail to engage with your message, i.e. the copy found on your site.
+And if this happens you'll still have a 0% chance of generating leads.

 Not sure how well your site is doing?
 Check your stats.
-After all, it's all in the numbers, right there in black and white...
+After all, it's all in the numbers, right there in black and white.

-TIP: Check your "bounce rate" with Google Analytics and note how well your site and web pages are doing to get people to "stick."
+TIP: Check your "bounce rate" with Google Analytics and note how well your site and web pages are doing to communicate your message.